 The Bull is Half the Herd Unless a Poor One, Then He’s All the Herd: VALUE HIM AS SUCH

-This article is reprinted with minor change from the Amercian Dexter Cattle Association Bulletin Vol 4., 2019
+This article is reprinted with minor changes from the American Dexter Cattle Association Bulletin Vol 4., 2019 - Jeff M. Chambers

 Our breed is maturing.
 It is moving well beyond being the